 If you regularly enjoy different types of homemade tacos, then knowing how to make taco seasoning is a must!
 This version is Hot 'n' Spicy and is really very easy-to-make.
 I like to use this version for my beef fillings.
-See bottom of the page for other variations.
+(See the bottom of the page for links to more of my homemade recipes)

 What You'll Need: (makes about 11-12 tablespoons)